adjust/adobe_air_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-**Note**: Transaction ID is the iOS term, unique identifier for successfully finished Android In-App-Purchases is named
+**Note**: Transaction ID is the iOS term, the unique identifier for successfully finished Android In-App purchases is named
 **Order ID**.

 ### <a id="iap-verification">In-App Purchase verification